FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Dense layer** : A layer in which each neuron of a given layer is connected to every neuron of the next layer

-* **Derivative** : The slope of the tangent line for a function that takes a single parameter as an input.
+* **Derivative** : The rate of change of a function with respect to a variable (e.g. Measuring the slope of the tangent line for a function that takes a single parameter as an input).

 * **Dot product** : Is the sum of products of consecutive vecor elements (e.g. the multiplication and addition operations performed on 'weights' and 'inputs' of a neuron)